Meaning

 Why meaning matters

-They coordinate on what the information counts as.
+People do not coordinate on information alone, they coordinate on what the information counts as.

 A simple way to notice meaning

-When confusion appears, ask three questions:
+When confusion appears, it can help to ask three questions.

 1. What happened?